OfirLazarov/quick-decision-making-game-app/README.md

 Responsive design – works on all size devices
 Restart flow – instantly jump back into the game Loading indicators and error handling
-Confetti celebration – animated confetti for first place
+Confetti celebration – animated confetti for first place(check if userId match)

 🧱 Tech Stack
 React + TypeScript